-This Growth Concept is designed to accommodate 720,000 additional residents and 350,000 additional jobs.
+This Recommended Alternative is designed to accommodate 720,000 additional residents and 350,000 additional jobs.
 The total population served within this plan is 1.8 million residents within the Metro boundary.

-The basic philosophy of the Growth Concept is: preserve our access to nature and build better communities.
-It combines the goals of RUGGO with the analysis of the Region 2040 project to guide growth for the next 50 years.
+The basic philosophy of the Recommended Alternative is: preserve our access to nature and build better communities.
+It combines the goals of RUGGO, the values of the region, and the analysis of the Region 2040 project to guide growth for the next 50 years.
+Key components of the Recommend Alternative are described for land use and for transportation.